MapsPeople/docs/src/android/v3/getting-started/new-project.md

 `Gson` and `okhttp` is used by MapsIndoors to function properly with network calls and deserializing.

-`play-services-maps` is used for the Google maps which MapsIndoors is build ontop of on Android.
+`play-services-maps` is used for Google Maps which MapsIndoors is build on top of on Android.

 ```java
 dependencies {